About railroad fares

 Other things to know:

 Monthly: Good for unlimited rides during the calendar month indicated on the ticket.
-This is the most cost-effective ticket if you’re commuting each day.
+This is the most cost-effective ticket if you’re commuting 3 or more days a week.

 Monthly tickets are non-transferable; the first person to use this ticket is the only person who can use it.
 Available for purchase starting the 25th of the prior month.